harry-stark/NLP-Image-Search-Engine/readme.md

 # NLP Search Engine

-A Streamlit app based on CLIP's Tensorflow Implementation from Scratch.PreTrained Bert as Text Encoder and Inception as the pre trained vision encoder.
+A Streamlit app based on CLIP's Tensorflow Implementation from Scratch.PreTrained Bert as Text Encoder and Inception as the pre trained vision encoder.[Notebook for the models!](https://github.com/harry-stark/DL-Architectures/blob/master/Vision-Transformer/Vision_Transformers.ipynb)

 ## Getting it to Run:-